What is HRD Climate framework, Elements

 Such a developmental climate can be characterised as consisting of the following tendencies on the part of the organisation:

-1) A perception that developing the competencies of the employees is the job of every manager/supervisor.
+1) A perception that developing the employees’ competencies is the job of every manager/supervisor.

 2) A tendency at all levels starting from top management to the lowest level to treat the people as the most important resource.

-3) A tendency to be open in communications and discussion rather than being secretive (fairly free expression of feelings).
+3) A tendency to be open in communication and discussion rather than being secretive (fairly free expression of feelings).

 4) Faith in the capability of employees to change and acquire new competencies at any stage of life.